PAGE UPDATED: 19.02.22

-So, if you feel you’re suffering in any way or that your mental health could be better, this page will introduce you to a simple way to assess your emotional wellbeing and help identify the source of your concerns.
+So, if you’re struggling in any way or you feel that your mental health could be better, this page will introduce you to a simple way to assess your emotional needs and get your vanlife back on track.

 We are all aware of our basic human needs; the need for food and water, warmth, clothing, shelter, and sleep.
 All van-lifers need to ensure these basic needs are met, though some of these can be difficult to achieve at times…

 Keeping warm in your RV over winter can be expensive if you’re using things like a diesel heater or a generator to power an electric heater.
 On cold winter nights we’ve resorted to wearing more layers of clothing instead.

 RELATED CONTENT: Our top tips for using your motorhome in winter

 And if you are a full-time van dweller, it’s not always easy to sleep if you’re having to wild camp, what with the possibility of having to move on to somewhere else.
 Indeed, wild camping has been made much more difficult since the pandemic.

 But it’s not just these basic needs that we need to meet.
 Unlike a plant or flower that just needs the right conditions to flourish and grow, humans are born with added complexity – emotional needs.